Here's what is known about the Delta variant of coronavirus - KION546

 It accounted for 10% of lineages as of June 5, meaning its prevalence more than doubled in just two weeks.

-Genetic testing company Helix tells CNN that Delta accounts for 40% of cases in the US at present.
+Genetic testing company Helix tells CNN it estimates Delta accounts for 40% of cases in the US at present.

 “Every two weeks for the last month or two this has been doubling,” Dr. Mark Mulligan, director of the NYU Langone Vaccine Center, told an International Antiviral Society–USA briefing Tuesday.